scye155/scye155/README.md

 ### Milkmana

 <img src="MilkmanaFat.png" alt="Milkmana screenshot" width="250"/>
-A sort of spellcasting game built around hunting bovine creatures to then use their milk as fuel for spells.
+A spellcasting game built around hunting bovine creatures to then use their milk as fuel for spells.

 ---